|Why is there a VDP?

 Yes.
 It means that you first need to register on the eFiling system before you can apply for VDP.

-The turnaround time per case is currently averaging 21 days.
+The average turnaround time per case is currently 16 working days.

 |What must I do if I have made an application for VDP?